-Wednesday night, February 8th, acclaimed writer André Alexis read from his new novel Hidden Keys, an entertaining story about a plot hatched by a thief and a heroin addict.
-Willow, the addict, tells Tancred, the thief, that she and each of her four siblings have inherited a mysterious object; these taken together hold a clue to a large treasure.
+Wednesday night, February 8th, acclaimed writer André Alexis read from his current work in progress, as well as Pastoral, Fifteen Dogs, and Hidden Keys, an entertaining story about a plot hatched by a thief and a heroin addict.
+Willow, the addict, tells Tancred. the thief, that she and each of her four siblings have inherited a mysterious object; these taken together hold a clue to a large treasure.
 Now Alexis has written a mystery novel.
 This choice of genre is in itself interesting, a part of a vision that suddenly appeared years ago.
+He read from a document explaining this vision and how all five of his projected novels, some yet-tobe-written, relate.

-Alexis spent the rest of the event reading from a document explaining this vision and how all five of his projected novels, some yet-to-be-written, relate.
 All his works are of a piece, a single essential story to be explored through five different genres.
 He explained in an interview with Quill and Quire: "I wanted to tell it as a pastoral (that is, a tale set in an idealized rural world), as an apologue (a moral tale involving animals), as a quest narrative (with Treasure Island in mind), as a ghost story like Ugetsu Monogatari), and as a kind of Harlequin romance.
 The novels were suggested not by personal experience, not by grief or exile or posttraumatic stress, but by the art of storytelling itself."
 The new novel is part of his quincunx.
-He also read from Fifteen Dogs-a dog lover and friend of mine at the reading said it was the one book she hadn't read: "things just don't go very well for the dogs!"
+When he read from Fifteen Dogs-a dog lover and friend of mine at the reading said it was the one book she hadn't read: "things just don't go very well for the dogs!"
 A unique, philosophical person, Alexis made this event one of the more fascinating readings of the year.